BCG Interview Process 2026: Casey Test, Cases & Fit Explained

 At some point, the interviewer will ask you to brainstorm.
 This is where BCG differentiates itself.
 Strong candidates generate 8 to 12 ideas across at least four categories, using a mental approach such as the Category Method (customer, product, channel, cost, risk).
 Rattling off three obvious answers is the fastest way to fail.

-Insider Tip: BCG explicitly rewards non-obvious ideas.
+Insider Tip: BCG interviewers are known for rewarding non-obvious ideas.
 One surprising, well-reasoned suggestion can matter more than five safe ones.
 Prepare creative frames, not just analytical ones.

 The BCG Fit Interview